 Be aware that this is a peak tourist season, so prices often increase.
 Hotel prices during sakura season can triple, and rooms vanish quickly.
 Let me help you avoid making rookie tourist mistakes.

 Finding accommodation during cherry blossom season can be tricky because of the large tourist crowds.
-If you want to stay in popular spots like Kyoto, you'll need to book 8 to 9 months ahead.
+If you want to stay in popular spots like Kyoto, you'll need to book 9–12 months ahead, especially given how quickly rooms disappear during peak sakura dates.
+Kyoto introduced an accommodation tax increase in 2024, and the city continues to implement measures to manage visitor numbers, so availability at mid-range hotels is tighter than it was pre-pandemic.

 Here's what I've learned about securing the best options: